Stephen-ODriscoll/PlutoUtils/docs/string_utils.md

 - If a blank find string is given, the replace string is inserted at the start, between every character and at the end of the modify string.

 #### join()
-1. Takes a join string and iterators for left begin and left end.
+1. Takes iterators for left begin, left end and a join string.
 Returns a string created by appending all elements from begin to end, with the join string between them.
-2. Takes a join string and a container.
+2. Takes a container and a join string.
 Returns a string created by appending all elements in the container with the join string between them.

 #### ltrim()
 Takes a string and an optional **std::locale**.
 Removes all leading "space" characters.
 This includes new lines, tabs, spaces, etc.